Monday, December 27, 2010

 But as a child a little knowledge left me shaken and not stirred.
 As a child I lived in an enclave in Pakistan nestled between Mirpur and Mangla on the border with India.
 Water and rivers dominated my world—Mangla dam where my father was an engineer and where American contractors were building a massive dam was the world I grew up in, insulated from the larger Pakistani society.
 I tried to make sense of Moharram within the context of the world I lived in.
 I grew up in what would be labeled, in today’s world of fear and apologies, as a secular-agnostic Shi’a Muslim family.
 My upbringing as a child was isolated from the larger Pakistani society and confined to a rural enclave where an international community was busy building the largest earth filled dam of the time.
 And then, of course, there was the atmosphere of war in 1965, we were close to the Indian border and the constant fear of India attacking was very frightening for me.

 On Christmas eve my first grade American teacher borrowed me from my parents---not clear why I was borrowed or lent---but it was because my teacher and her husband didn’t have children of their own to shower presents upon on or to spend Christmas with and so I got to be the proxy.
-In hindsight, I would hazard a guess that they were young missionaries, who, like my grandmother, were seeking to save my sweet soul.
+In hindsight, I would hazard a guess that they were young missionaries, probably Mormons, who, out of the best of intentions, like my grandmother, were seeking to save my sweet soul.

 My grandmother who lived with us—disapproved of my being loaned out at Christmas.
 She was sure that it would come to no good.
 She had registered her protest by telling me quietly that the Christians had forgotten who they were since they didn’t believe in the real book.
 The real book?
 Yes, the old one, called the old testament.
 And I believed Amma for I knew that my grandmother would know, she was as old as the old Testament herself, so of course she would have understood the old Testament.
 Her white long braid of hair, her many tiny looped earrings on either earlobe, her bent back, her velveteen vest with its engraved crystal buttons, over her white kurta and velvet choridar, her silver pandan—and her purified silver drinking and eating utensils separate from ours and her unique curses such as “Moa namurad!
 Lazy good for nothing!”
 All of these details were a testament to me that she was just as old as the real old Testament.
-I understood that it was a very old book—older than the one that was wrapped in a satin coverlet with a brocade edging and ribbons that sat up on a shelf or next to her sadjdiga on her janamaz on the takath where she prayed.
+I understood that it was a very old book—older than the one that was wrapped in a satin coverlet with a brocade edging and ribbons that sat up on a shelf or next to the puck of clay, which she touched with her forehead in prayer, in sajda, this clay from Kerbela, her sadjdiga, on her janamaz on the takath where she prayed.
 Also, she made sure that I understood, what my parents had not made clear to me: that we were, amongst all the groupings of believers, the real believers.
-According to her this was so: “Because we are Shi’as and Syed and we belong to the prophet’s family.”
+According to her this was so: “Because we are Shi’as and we are Syeds and we belong to the prophet’s family.”

 “Just us?”
 I asked